 - Rate-limiting enzyme: glucose-6-phosphate dehydrogenase (G6PD)

-NADPH production, which is required for reduction of the antioxidant glutathione to prevent excess hydrogen peroxide and free radicals from damaging RBC membrane (and causing hemolytic anemia). is the most common human enzyme deficiency.
+NADPH production, which is required for reduction of the antioxidant glutathione to prevent excess hydrogen peroxide and free radicals from damaging RBC membranes (and causing hemolytic anemia). is the most common human enzyme deficiency.
 It results in insufficient

-Sequence of reactions (two phases)
+Sequence of reactions (2 phases)

 Oxidative phase (irreversible)